Jeff Burrows

-Jeffrey John Burrows (born August 19, 1968 in Windsor, Ontario) is the drummer and percussionist for Canadian rock band Crash Karma, and The Tea Party.
+Jeffrey John Burrows is the drummer and percussionist for Canadian rock band The Tea Party as well as supergroup Crash Karma.

 Jeff Burrows begun drumming at eleven years of age and professionally since 1990 when he joined childhood friends Jeff Martin and Stuart Chatwood in forming The Tea Party.
 Burrows' style is influenced by jazz drummers including Buddy Rich, Gene Krupa and Max Roach, as well as rock drummers Neil Peart and Stewart Copeland.

 Childhood

 Burrows was born into a musical family.
-Jeff's father John, a police official and lawyer in Jeff's hometown of LaSalle, Ontario, Canada, was a drummer for Bobby Curtola in the 1960s.
+Burrows' father John, a police official and lawyer in Burrows' hometown of LaSalle, Ontario, Canada, and was a drummer for Bobby Curtola in the 1960s.
 John Burrows also backed Motown artists while on the road and has met Berry Gordy, founder of Motown Records.
 John Burrows was a drumming teacher while still in his teens in his hometown of Chatham, Ontario, approximately 100 km northeast of Windsor.
-Jeff Burrows' first musical experiences were on the piano, then at eleven years of age he purchased his first drum kit - an old Motown drummer's set of Ludwig drums before graduating to a set of Ludwig Rockers for his Detroit-based band Vavoom!
+Jeff Burrows' first musical experiences were on the piano, then at eleven years of age he purchased his first drum kit–an old Motown drummer's set of Ludwig drums before graduating to a set of Ludwig Rockers for his Detroit-based band Vavoom!
 This kit ultimately morphed into his first for The Tea Party.

 Professional career

-1990-1996
+1990–1996

 Burrows signed a cymbal deal with Sabian in 1994, just after The Tea Party's first major-label album Splendor Solis was released.
 Burrows states that he chose Sabian because "you're getting the same quality as Zildjian but you're getting a company that's more innovative and not in a bad technological way... they still do hand-hammered cymbals."

-1997-2005
+1997–2005

 With The Tea Party's overseas touring schedule increasing, having a drum kit available became very important.
 Burrows was solicited by many companies but decided on Drum Workshop, Burrows explains it is because of their "quality and durability" and "that they would supply me with a drum kit to spec in any country that we traveled to, free of charge" and that "there isn't much of a difference between any of the drums when you are endorsed because they're going to give you the high-end line no matter what, so for me it was about choosing a reputable drum company that is going to provide me with what I need.